 1. It’s sin.

-The Old Testament passages of Lev.
-20:6, 27, and Deut.
-18:10-12, are strongly worded commandments from God, leaving no doubt as to where He stands on people foolishly trying to communicate with the dead.
+The Old Testament passages of Leviticus.
+20:6, 27, and Deuteronomy 18:10-12, are strongly worded commandments from God, leaving no doubt as to where He stands on people foolishly trying to communicate with the dead.
 Further, there is no approval of it found anywhere in the Old and New Testaments, only warning and condemnation.
 In the book of Acts, Paul exercises little patience with a local fortune-teller.

 2. It’s a lie.

 Jesus tells a fascinating story in Luke 16:19-31 (I refer to this same story in my blog, Paranormal Activity, what the Bible says about ghosts) about a poor beggar named Lazarus (not the Lazarus Jesus raised from the dead), and an arrogant rich man.
 Both men die.
 Lazarus goes to heaven, while the rich man goes to hell.
-What Jesus makes perfectly clear is that (1) both men entered eternity (Lazarus in heaven, the rich man in hell) immediately after death.
+What Jesus makes perfectly clear is that (1) both men entered eternity immediately after their death (Lazarus in heaven, the rich man in hell).
 There was no “roaming around period” on earth as ghosts.
 And, (2) returning to earth was not an option.

 3. It’s dangerous.

-Former medium, Ralph Gasson, confesses that what he used to think was spirits of dead people was actually demons.
-This answers the obvious question, “If I’m not talking to my dead loved one, who am I talking to??”
-The biblical answer is simple: demons.
-The Bible tells us that demons are real.
-Satan’s chief talent is “deception,” demons have no problem impersonating the dead.
-Jesus called Satan “a liar and the father of lies.”
-(John 8:44) Entertaining any “word” from Satan’s minions will only help to convolute and confuse the truth of God’s Word, which was exactly the serpent’s strategy in Eden.
-The Bible actually includes a frightening story of people “messing with demons” in Acts 19.
-Some Jews – who had not professed their faith in Jesus – were envious of the power God had bestowed on the Apostle Paul to perform miracles.
-So….they decided to take on Satan’s kingdom in their own (Christ-less) power.
-That was a very bad decision.
+The Bible actually includes a frightening story of people messing with demons in Acts 19.
+Some Jews – who had not professed their faith in Jesus – were envious of the power God had bestowed on the Apostle Paul and others to perform miracles.
+So, they decided to take on Satan’s kingdom in their own (Christ-less) power.
+That was a very bad – and painful – decision.
 You can read the story here.